LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/bestPractice.rst

 .. note::

-   If valid `Modelica` units can't be used (Line 15 and Line 21), then remove the `unit` field from the input file when defining new ``ScalarVariable``.
+   If valid :term:`Modelica` units can't be used (Line 15 and Line 21), then remove the `unit` field from the input file when defining new ``ScalarVariable``.

 Configuring the Python Wrapper Simulator